 The number of units students must earn to be eligible for high school graduation is to be earned from the categories listed below.
 A minimum of twenty-two (22) units is required for graduation for a student participating in either the Smart Core or Core curriculum.
-In addition to the twenty-two (22) units required for graduation by the Division of Elementary and Secondary Education (DESE), the district requires an additional 2 units to graduate for a total of 24 units.
+In addition to the twenty-two (22) units required for graduation by the Division of Elementary and Secondary Education (DESE), the district requires an additional two (2) units to graduate for a total of twenty-four (24) units.
 The additional required units may be taken from any electives offered by the district.
 There are some distinctions made between Smart Core units and Graduation units.
 Not all units earned toward graduation necessarily apply to Smart Core requirements.
+Career education courses that are determined by DESE to be eligible for use in the place of a listed course may be substituted for the course as designated by DESE.